Tuttotorna/OMNIA/docs/MINI_RESULTS_INDEX.md

 ---

+Rebuild-all script

+examples/rebuild_all_results.py

+Purpose:

+Rebuild all frozen result JSONL artifacts from their canonical input files.

+---

 Rebuild-and-analyze orchestration script

 examples/rebuild_and_analyze_all.py

 Purpose:

-Rebuild all frozen result artifacts and run the current analysis surface in one bounded command.
+Rebuild all frozen result artifacts and run the current bounded analysis surface in one command.

 ---